etchteam/recycling-locator-widget/readme.md

 ### Materials

-This setting is only available for the script embed method for backwards compatibility.
+This setting is **only available for the script installation method** for backwards compatibility.

 The same can be achieved by passing materials in the `path` web component attribute.

 Example with material id: